pepabo/cwlq/README.md

 # cwlq

-cwlq is a tool/package for querying logs (of CloudWatch Logs) stored in various datasources.
+cwlq is a tool/package for querying logs (of Amazon CloudWatch Logs) stored in various datasources.

 ## Usage